tonethar/IGME-330-Master/notes/3-begin-making-screensaver.md

 <hr>

 ## V. Homework

-- Modify the above "screen saver" in some significant ways (so that it draws differently/looks different) - see myCourses for the due date and submission requirements
+- Modify the above "screen saver" in some significant ways (so that it draws differently/looks different)
+- ZIP & POST file in myCourses dropbox
+- In comments field of dropbox, tell us what changes you made